mikeizbicki/cmc-csci143/topic_11_indexes_advanced/README.md

             1. discussion thread: https://news.ycombinator.com/item?id=12621950
         1. No one would think it's weird if you used any of these dedicated FTS engines for a project
         1. People who don't know postgres might think it's weird to use postgres, but most people who know postgres would think it's smart, especially if you're already using postgres
-        1. We'll (eventually) talk about an extension to postgres called pspacy (that I'm currently developing) that makes postgres FTS even more powerful

 ### FTS in postgres